kamalrajp/tech-interview-handbook/algorithms/README.md

 **Binary Search Tree**

-- In-order traversal will give you all elements in order.
+- In-order traversal of a BST will give you all elements in order.
+- Be very familiar with the properties of a BST and validating that a binary tree is a BST.
+This comes up more often than expected.
+- When a question involves a BST, the interviewer is usually looking for a solution which runs faster than O(n).

 ##### Questions